nickpetty/dtvcontroller-gem/README.md

 Description
 ============
 This gem allows one to control a DirecTV STB (receiver).
+This works with the current implication of the "External Device" control system.
+DirecTV could change or even disable this method at any time without notice.

 Requirements
 ============